171930433/vtk-examples/src/Cxx.md

 [IsoSubsample](/Cxx/ImageProcessing/IsoSubsample) | This figure demonstrates aliasing that occurs when a high-frequency signal is subsampled.
 High frequencies appear as low frequency artifacts.
 The left image is an isosurface of a skull after subsampling.
 The right image used a low-pass filter before subsampling to reduce aliasing.
 [MedianComparison](/Cxx/ImageProcessing/MedianComparison) | Comparison of Gaussian and Median smoothing for reducing low-probability high-amplitude noise.
 [MorphologyComparison](/Cxx/ImageProcessing/MorphologyComparison) | This figure demonstrates various binary filters that can alter the shape of segmented regions.
 [Pad](/Cxx/ImageProcessing/Pad) | Convolution in frequency space treats the image as a periodic function.
 A large kernel can pick up features from both sides of the image.
-The lower-left image has been padded with zeros to eliminate wraparound during convolution.
+The left image has been padded with a constant to eliminate wraparound during convolution.
 On the right, mirror padding has been used to remove artificial edges introduced by borders.
 [RGBToHSI](/Cxx/Images/RGBToHSI) | Convert RGB to HSI.
 [RGBToHSV](/Cxx/Images/RGBToHSV) | Convert RGB to HSV.
 [RGBToYIQ](/Cxx/Images/RGBToYIQ) | Convert RGB to YIQ.